Objective and Commitment to Respectful Discourse

 - Any conduct, statement, remark or comment which is derogatory, discriminatory or engages inappropriate stereotypes;

-On the basis of any prohibited ground including race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.
+On the basis of any prohibited ground including race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, body size, age, marital status, family status or disability.

 Note: In assessing the discriminatory nature of any alleged conduct, the Federation shall be guided by any applicable legislation in the province wherein the Federation Activity is occurring.